 In response, 2021 carrier shipping deadlines are aggressively buffering for this bottleneck.
 Navigating these shipping dates is overwhelming.

-As many online merchants have experienced, meeting consumers’ holiday shipping expectations can often overshadow the joy and excitement many of us look forward to in December.
-Now more than ever, small businesses are finding themselves caught off guard by the sudden onset and sheer volume of the holiday shipping rush (especially with the new wave of pandemic lock-downs).
+As many online merchants have experienced, meeting consumers’ holiday shipping expectations can often overshadow the joy and excitement many look forward to in December.
+With demand at an all-time high, small businesses are finding themselves working against time and limited resources, all while managing the sudden onset and sheer volume of the holiday shipping rush.

 This is a guest post by Steve Longo, a Content Writer at Easyship.
 Easyship is the all-in-one shipping platform for global e-commerce.

-Those key holiday dates may be approaching quickly, but fortunately for you, it’s not too late to get organized and prepared.
-By following this checklist, you can get all of your french hens in a row and successfully get your shipments out and delivered on-time.
+Key holiday dates may be approaching quickly, but fortunately for you, it’s not too late to get organized and prepared.
+By following this checklist, you can get all of your french hens in a row and successfully get your shipments out and delivered on time.
 Here’s what to do!